rackerlabs/support-how-to/content/general/change-account-owner.md

   The selected user becomes the primary contact and has full control over the account.
-- The former or demoted primary user is set as an Administrative contact type and given basic RBAC Identity permissions.
+- The former or demoted primary user is set as an Administrative contact type and given basic Role-Based Access Control (RBAC) Identity permissions.
 You might need to set up RBAC permissions for the demoted user, depending on the use case.

 ### Change the account owner

-Use the following steps to change the account owner through the Cloud Control Panel interface.
+Use the following steps to change the account owner through the Cloud Control Panel:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

-2. In the top navigation bar, click the account icon next to your user name in upper-right corner and click **Account Settings**.
+2. In the top navigation bar, click **ACCOUNT** next to your user name in upper-right corner and click **Account Settings**.

 3. Click **Update** next to **Account Owner**.